 Anuṣṭubh

-The long life, sons, the wealth, the felicity, the happiness, an indestructible royalty, the supremacy, the glory and the sky, it is what is obtained by a land-giver.
+The long life, sons, the wealth, the felicity, the happiness, an indestructible royalty, the supremacy, the glory and the heaven, it is what is obtained by a land-giver.

 Anuṣṭubh